Forestier's Ladybird Rhyzobius forestieri

 A large species, not much smaller than 22-spot Ladybird.

-Black, with a covering of patchy white hairs, giving it a silvery hue.
+Black, with a covering of dense, patchy white hairs, giving it a silvery hue.

 The clubbed antennae are as long as the head width, with a characteristic bend midway resembling a metal coat hanger.